hanseltime/yarn-cfn-resource-template/DEVELOPMENT.md

 One of the key things that we bake into the invoke script is the ability to declare local environment variables.
 We do this by conditionally providing a `Global:Environment:Variables` section in the template.yaml.
-You can see with our LOCALSTACK_URL environment variable that we only supply a docker host in expectation of localstack being up on the same docker daemon.
+You can see with our LOCALSTACK_URL environment variable that we only supply a docker host domain in expectation of localstack being up on the same docker daemon.
 You can do the same with other environments that you want to set for local runs.

-Note: you have to build the template if you add a new parameter but then all environment configurations are based off of the `parameter-override` that you supply during a sam invoke operation.
+Note: you have to build the template if you add a new parameter but then all environment configurations are based off of the `parameter-override` that you supply during a sam invoke/start-lambda operation.

-Currently this is valuable for locally testing connections to a local environment and [localstack](https://docs.localstack.cloud/getting-started/).
+Currently these local enviroment variables are valuable for local testing connections to a local environment and [localstack](https://docs.localstack.cloud/getting-started/).

 If you are going to use localstack, the defaults are set up to use localstack in the same Docker daemon as the lambda that sam brings up.
 You will still need to set up your own development scripts, however, to bring up and down localstack.
 As well as cleaning any resources that you may make in localstack.